Author, CEO, Speaker, Presenter, Activist

 About

-Nominated for the Charity Times 2022 Rising Star Award and one of The Evening Standard’s Progress 1000 London’s most influential people for 2018, Ben is an experienced presenter, trainer and facilitator with more than 20 years spent working with high risk young people in the field of gangs and serious youth violence.
+Winner of the Charity Times Social Media Leader of the Year 2023, the Charity Times Rising Leader Award 2022 and one of The Evening Standard’s Progress 1000 London’s most influential people for 2018, Ben is an experienced presenter, trainer and facilitator with more than 19 years spent working with high risk young people in the field of gangs and serious youth violence.

 Ben began his career developing programmes in some of the most challenging estates in London (Brixton, Clapham and Lewisham).
 In 2003 he became a learning mentor at a primary school in the borough of Lewisham, South East London before joining the Lewisham Youth Offending Service, where he worked in a number of roles, including leading the early intervention team.